1860-O OC-1

 - Perfect die.

-- Light die clash marks are visible in the shield recesses.
+- Light die clash marks are visible in the shield recesses (OC-1 examples are rare).

 - A light radial die crack passes through the right side of T2.
-Light die cracks surround much of the reverse.
+Light die cracks surround much of the reverse at the base of the letters.

 - Die polished.
 The markers are less evident.

 No later die states have been observed.
-OC-1 is found only with reverse die state c.
+OC-1 is found with reverse die states b and c.

 |